-Queen Anne’s County Public Schools promotes high-quality Service-Learning experiences for all students to help them become active participants in making a difference in their community on a local and global level.
-Service-Learning is a teaching method that combines meaningful service to the community with curriculum-based learning.
+Queen Anne’s County Public Schools promotes high-quality service-learning experiences for all students to help them become active participants in making a difference in their community on a local and global level.
+Service-Learning combines meaningful service to the community with curriculum-based learning.
 Students improve their academic skills by applying what they learn in school to the real world; they then reflect on their experience to reinforce the link between their service and their learning.
 Successfully completing service-learning is a Maryland State Department of Education graduation requirement.
 A minimum level of at least 75 service-learning hours (five projects) is required from each student prior to graduation.Service-learning activities allow students to spend a significant portion of their time engaged in meeting a recognized community need.
 Students should be provided with opportunities to engage in a variety of types of service-learning: direct, indirect and advocacy experiences involving Maryland’s Seven Best Practices of Service-Learning.

 In high school, students complete at least one more project (a minimum of 15 more hours, provided they enter high school with at least 4 completed projects from elementary and middle school totaling a minimum of 60 hours).By the time students graduate, they will have completed at least five service-learning projects (totaling a minimum of 75 hours) that incorporate academic preparation and structured reflection.
 For more information about the high-quality service-learning in Queen Anne's County Public Schools, contact your local school's Service-Learning Coordinator.

 Contact: Michael Bell, NBCT